 The study of Herman et al. (2013), like any study, could be improved.
-With the insights of several years of additional work using the inversion method, we have learned much that could be applied to the global assessment (Ballato et al., 2015; Herman and Brandon, 2015; Fox et al., 2015, 2016; Margirier et al., 2015; Yang et al., 2016; Bertrand et al., 2017; Jiao et al., 2017; Siravo et al., 2019; Vincent et al., 2019).
+With the insights of several years of additional work using the inversion method, we have learned much that could be applied to the global assessment (Ballato et al., 2015; Herman and Brandon, 2015; Fox et al., 2015, 2016; Margirier et al., 2016; Yang et al., 2016; Bertrand et al., 2017; Jiao et al., 2017; Siravo et al., 2019; Vincent et al., 2020).
 However, the substantive changes that we would make would be to the way we handled the post-processing of the results.
 We see no major problems with the inverse method, but the treatment of the resultant erosion rate fields has some errors.

-- First, it is worth clarifying what the conclusions of Herman et al. (2013) were.
-The Herman et al. (2013) study analysed exhumation rates globally, but selected only regions that had temporal resolution above a specified limit, primarily requiring a significant number of ages under 5 Ma.
+First, it is worth clarifying what the conclusions of Herman et al. (2013) were.
+The Herman et al. (2013) study analysed exhumation rates globally but selected only regions that had temporal resolution above a specified limit, primarily requiring a significant number of ages under 5 Ma.
 This limited the analysis to sites with high erosion rates, most of which are tectonically active.
 The null hypothesis tested by Herman et al. (2013) was that these specific regions, individually or collectively, have had no change in erosion rate over the past ca. 5 Ma.
-The analysis was applied to age locations, but then transferred to a set of regularly-spaced grid points for visualization.
-They found that over 80% of sites with sufficient resolution had experienced an increase in erosion rate over the past 6 Ma.
-It is important to note that such an analysis does not provide a global erosion rates and was never intended to provide an estimate of global erosion rates over any time frame.
-A correlation to global climate change and global sediment flux was made, under the explicitly-stated assumption that the high erosion rate, mountainous - In post-processing results, Herman et al. (2013) summarized the magnitude of the change in erosion rate by taking two time intervals (6-4 Ma and 2-0 Ma), taking their ratio on a point by point basis and compiling their distribution into a histogram (Herman et al. (2013), Fig 2).
+The analysis was applied to age locations but then transferred to a set of regularly spaced grid points for visualization.
+They found that over 80 % of sites with sufficient resolution had experienced an increase in erosion rate over the past 6 Ma.
+It is important to note that such an analysis does not provide global erosion rates and was never intended to provide an estimate of global erosion rates over any time frame.
+A correlation with global climate change and global sediment flux was made under the explicitly stated assumption that the high erosion rate, mountainous areas make a significant contribution to global rates.
+This comparison was made in time but not by volume.

+In post-processing results, Herman et al. (2013) summarized the magnitude of the change in erosion rate by taking two time intervals (6-4 and 2-0 Ma), taking their ratio on a point-by-point basis and compiling their distribution into a histogram (Herman et al., 2013, Fig. 2).
 This approach is subject to the same ratio bias as the normalized difference used by Schildgen et al. (2018).
-A ratio analysis should not be used when the goal is to estimate the magnitude of a change, the range of values and uncertainty is large and some values are approaching zero.
+A ratio analysis should not be used when the goal is to estimate the magnitude of a change, the range of values and uncertainty is large and some values are approaching 0.